wp-plugins/tagregator/readme.txt

 == Screenshots ==

 1. An example of how the social media stream looks
 2. The settings panel
 3. The social media items stored as a custom post type

 == Changelog ==

+= v0.2 () =
+* [FIX] No longer assuming that term slug matches sanitized version of term name.
+Fixes bug where Tagregator term would be created with "-2" and would never get posts.

 = v0.1 (9/17/2013) =
 * [NEW] Initial release